 This course provides the student with a review of the fundamental concepts of nursing including: nursing processes medical-surgical asepsis, environment, personal hygiene, activity/rest/sleep, nutrition, vital signs, and elimination.
 The learner will be introduced to developmental needs from birth through old age- addressing phycial, cognitive, psychosocial, and moral development.
 Concepts related to drug theory and medication administration will be explored as well as health deviation needs related to homeostasis, pain, and the perioperative process.
 Pharmacology, nutrition, legal/ethical/cultural concepts, and psychosocial issues will be integrated into the units of study.
 Simulated laboratory and or clinical experience will provide opportunities for the students to develop the psycho-motor skills related to the units of study above as well as sterile technique, urinary catheterization, tracheostomy care and suctioning, and physical assessment.
-(Prerequisite: SCIC111 & PSYC101)
+(Prerequisite: SCIC111 & PSYC101, Health Care Provider CPR, student nurse liability insurance)